 Premiere: March 29, 2015, Koerner Hall, Toronto/Ontario, Esprit Orchestra, Alex Pauk - conductor

-Since being introduced to the music of the French composer Gérard Grisey, I have been intrigued by spectral techniques towards musical sound structure - in essence, that the musical materials come from the sounds themselves.
+Since being introduced to the music of the French composer Gérard Grisey, I have been intrigued by spectral techniques towards musical structure - in essence, that the musical materials are derived from the sounds themselves - from their essence, both overt and hidden.
 Lurking within this concept lies a kind of moral obligation - to free sound from cultural construction, and allow it to discover self-referential meaning.

 What interested me was what if each note of the chord was given its own spectral identity?
 What new language would emerge?
-And how do these different identities relate to each other - how does an individual identity change in context?
 Thanks to a development grant from the Chalmers Foundation, I was afforded the time to not only investigate and realize these potentials, but also study the instruments of the orchestra to find novel ways to express this language.

-Resonance runs for the majority at a blistering pace.
-Harmonies unfold, like a kaleidoscope, in a constant state of coming and going until the final resonance is achieved, and achieves full saturation.
+Resonance Unfolding 2 is often dense and frenetic.
+Harmonies unfold, like a kaleidoscope, in a constant state of coming and going until the final resonance is reached, and achieves full saturation.